timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 pg_restore: error: could not execute query: ERROR:  must be owner of extension timescaledb
 ```

+If you have continuous aggregates, you may get the following error.
+Ignore this
+as you will [restore your aggregates](#recreate-continuous-aggregates) in a
+later procedure.

 ```bash
 pg_restore: error: could not execute query: ERROR:  relation "_timescaledb_internal._materialized_hypertable_x" does not exist
 ```

+You can also ignore:

 ```bash
 ​​pg_restore: WARNING:  no privileges were granted for "<..>"
 ```

-### Restore hypertables in Timescale Cloud
+## Restore hypertables in Timescale Cloud

-After migrating your schema pre-data into Cloud, your hypertables are now
+After pre-data migration, your hypertables from Managed Service for TimescaleDB
-regular PostgreSQL tables in Cloud.
-Recreate your hypertables to restore them.
+become regular PostgreSQL tables in Cloud.
+Recreate your hypertables in Cloud to
+restore them.

-#### Restoring hypertables in Timescale Cloud
+### Restoring hypertables in Timescale Cloud

 <procedure>